I don't own most of these characters; Disney does. I do own Isabel, her mother, and her sister, though.

 "Not to mention listened to you bitch about her most of the time you were in the relationship with her.
 You were so pissed that she was so closeted!"
 Jennifer reminded her dear friend.

 "God, she was!
-That night Hego found us, she was so fucking out of her mind.
+That day Hego found us, she was so fucking out of her mind.
 I didn't even want to deal with that shit," Shego stated.

 "That explains the great resistance you put up when she broke things off with you.
-Did you even let her break up with you or did you just run off laughing?"
+Did you even let her break up with you or did you just run off laughing as soon as you figured out what she was trying to do?"
 Jennifer joked.

 "You would think that," Jennifer said while shaking her head.
 "Now, you have to tell me how you ended up with two hot girls."

 The next day at the tournament was similar to the day before.
 The audience was full and cheering.
-There were flashes going off for each match; some of them were professional photographers, but they were mostly friends and family taking pictures of the fighters.
-Shego's family and Kim's family were there.
+There were flashes going off for each match.
+Some of them were professional photographers, but they were mostly friends and family taking pictures of the fighters.
+Ron's family came back.
+Shego's family and Kim's family were there, of course.
 Shego's family did a lot of critiquing and criticizing, but all and all, they had a good time.

-Just like the day before, the Go and Possible families stood around talking.
+Just like the day before, the Go and Possible families stood around talking once everything was said and done.
+They even helped clean up.
 Bonnie glanced over at a corner and saw him again.
 She took a deep breath and looked Shego, who was speaking to Hego again.
 That was all Bonnie needed to see and she marched over to him.